ggasconn/TFG_USB/README.md

 * `drivers/`: kernel drivers for handling the communication with the device
 * `firmware/`: AVR code.
 Uses VUSB to emulate a low speed USB device.
 * `tools/`: Custom tools, mainly designed for communicating with the device skipping the kernel coding stage
+* `scripts/`: Scripts to use the device with a loaded driver

 ## Device